sk-shane-Alam/IBM-Employee-Attrition-Workforce-Analytics/README.md

 # 👥 **IBM Employee Attrition & Workforce Analytics**

-Employee attrition affects team stability, productivity, morale, and long-term business performance.
+This project analyzes employee attrition to identify why people leave and which factors drive turnover.
-This project analyzes the IBM HR Employee Attrition dataset to uncover patterns behind employee turnover using Python and Power BI.
+It highlights patterns across job roles, salary, tenure, age, and satisfaction to reveal high-risk groups and support stronger retention strategies.

 ---